MRHeding/antoinetpastrysystem/MULTI_PAGE_STRUCTURE.md

 # Multi-Page Website Structure

-This document outlines the new multi-page structure for Antoinette's Pastries website.
+This document outlines the new multi-page structure for Antonette's Pastries website.

 ## File Structure